kaiyao/battleships-dapp/README.md

 Libraries/EthPM
 ===============

-The zepplin library is used in the code.
+The zeppelin library is used in the code.
 Specifically, the OnlyOwner, PullPayments and SafeMath libraries are used.
+Even though there is an ethpm.json the version of zeppelin in ethpm is much older than the version in npm.
+Hence the npm install is used instead.

 design_pattern_desicions.md